awesome-foss/awesome-sysadmin/README.md

 * [LXC](https://linuxcontainers.org/lxc/) - Userspace interface for the Linux kernel containment features.
   * [LXD](https://linuxcontainers.org/lxd/) – a container "hypervisor" and a better UX for LXC.
 * [OpenVZ](http://openvz.org) - Container-based virtualization for Linux.
+* [PodMan] (https://podman.io) - Daemonless container engine for developing, managing, and running OCI Containers on your Linux System

 ## Troubleshooting